tim310579/Tech_project/README.md

 ## There are all 9 Datasets:

-## include FordA, FordB, SCP1, SCP2, Motor, A_DeviceMotion_data, basketball, ADL, Falls
+## FordA, FordB, SCP1, SCP2, Motor, A_DeviceMotion_data, basketball, ADL, Falls

 ### For SPN's execution step